kamfasage/InvertedPendulumByScala/README.md

 This project is mainly forked from https://github.com/raphirm/InversePendulum and re-implemented by Scala.
 All credit should go to the authors of the orignal project: Roger Bollmann and Raphael Marques.

-Thanks to the tool of https://github.com/mysema/scalagen and IntelliJ Idea Scala plugin, I can do the major Scala implementation by automatically cover the Java Code to Scala Code.
+Thanks to the tool of https://github.com/mysema/scalagen and IntelliJ Idea Scala plugin, I can do the major Scala implementation by automatically coverting the Java Code to Scala Code.

-My contribution only covers the troubleshooting, debugging and German to English language translation (also thanks to Google Translate).
+My contribution only cover the troubleshooting, debugging and German to English language translation (also thanks to Google Translate).

 Demo shows: